 Yes, provided the other employer is not related to the furloughed employer.
 If the employee gets a new job, the employee can start work for the new employer (again, provided the new employer is unrelated to the “furlough” employer).

-Q3: How is the monthly wage calculated?
+Q4: How is the monthly wage calculated?

+Employers will need to take a different approach for employees who are on full time furlough and those who are flexibly furloughed from July 1, 2020.
 There is now dedicated guidance on how to calculate the monthly wage of a furloughed employee, including a calculation tool – see here.

-For salaried employees (full-time or part-time), the government’s employer guidance is that the monthly wage is calculated by reference to the employee’s “salary” for the last pay period prior to March 19, 2020 (previously as at February 28, 2020) and the payments addressed in Q4 below.
+For salaried employees (full-time or part-time), the government’s employer guidance is that the monthly wage is calculated by reference to the employee’s “salary” for the last pay period prior to March 19, 2020 (previously as at February 28, 2020) and the payments addressed in Q5 below.

 For salaried employees who are returning from a period of statutory absence (such as family-related leave) and are furloughed, the general principle is that employers use their salary, before tax, and not the pay they received whilst on statutory absence.
 Although the guidance does not provide a specific date against which to measure salary, presumably it would be the employee’s salary as of the date they returned.